Predicting Dynamics from Flows of the Eigenstate Thermalization Hypothesis: Introduction

 The SJA has been previously used by a subset of the authors in a few contexts.
 In the setup described above, the SJA provides a closed form solution to the (log) survival probability of an eigenstate of $H_0$ after a quench from $H_0$ to $H$~\cite{Long2023Beyond}.
 The solution is quantitatively accurate, and captures corrections to the Fermi Golden Rule rate of decay for large perturbations.
+However, the survival probability is not a very useful measure of thermalization in many-body systems, as it decays with an extensive rate, and becomes unmeasurable long before thermalization actually occurs.
+The extension of the SJA to the context of ETH allows us to probe observable physics.
 The philosophy of the SJA was also previously applied to pre-thermal many-body localized systems~\cite{Long2022phenomenology}.
-Using a different statistical description of matrix elements in the eigenbasis of $H_0$ as opposed to the ETH, Ref.~\cite{Long2022phenomenology} predicted stretched exponential decay of local auto-correlators.
+Using a different statistical description of matrix elements in the eigenbasis of $H_0$, as opposed to the ETH, Ref.~\cite{Long2022phenomenology} predicted stretched exponential decay of local auto-correlators.
 Numerically exact calculations confirmed this prediction.

 There are other approaches to iteratively diagonalize a matrix and derive flow equations for response functions, notably the Wegner-Wilson flow~\cite{Wegner1994,kehrein2007flow,Moeckel2008Interaction,Moeckel_2009}.
 The chief divergence from the SJA is the applicability of the ETH during the flow.
 The Wegner-Wilson scheme, for instance, rotates the eigenbasis of $H_0$ to that of $H$ through a sequence of rotations that have spatially local generators, and thus intricate correlations in Hilbert space.